Chainflow/solana-mission-control/docs/metric-cal.md

     Vote Height Difference: Calculated by subratcting validator's vote height from network's vote height

-    Account Balance: Account balance of the validator, result got from method `getBalance`
+    Account Balance: Account balance of the validator, result got from method `getBalance`.

     Current slot height: Returns the current slot the node is processing, calculated by calling method `getSlot`.

-    Confirmed Blocktime - Network: Calculated from `getConfirmedBlock` takes slot height and returns estimated production time of confirmed block of Network.
+    Confirmed Blocktime - Network: Calculated from `getConfirmedBlock` takes slot height as parameter and returns estimated production time of confirmed block of Network.

-    Confirmed Blocktime - Validator: Calculated from  method `getConfirmedBlock` takes slot height and returns estimated production time of confirmed block of Validator.
+    Confirmed Blocktime - Validator: Calculated from  method `getConfirmedBlock` takes slot height as parameter and returns estimated production time of confirmed block of Validator.

     Block Time Difference: Calculated by subtracting confirmed blocktime of validator from confirmed blocktime of validator.

-    Current Epoch - vote credits: Total current epoch vote credits of validator's vote account,  calculated from method `getVoteAccounts`, result field `epochCredits` has array of vote credits result is sum of all current epoch vote credits.
+    Current Epoch - vote credits: Total current epoch vote credits of validator's vote account,  calculated from method `getVoteAccounts`, result field `epochCredits` has array of vote credits result is sum of all the current epoch vote credits.

     Previous Epoch - Vote credits: Total previous epoch vote credits of validator's vote account,  calculated from method `getVoteAccounts`, result field `epochCredits` has array of vote credits, result is sum of all previous epoch vote credits.